jalogisch/d-gray-lab/nginx/root/index.md

 As additional helper [cerebro](https://github.com/lmenezes/cerebro) and [nosqlclient](https://github.com/nosqlclient/nosqlclient) is available.
 To look at Elasticsearch and MongoDB in detail.

 This is not (yet?) a way to build automated setups that includes data.
 After the first startup you have a fresh installation.
+Should you have the backup of a previous Graylog installation you might want to restore that before.
+Just startup the mongodb `docker-compose up mongo` and after that restore the database (example down below).
+Now you can start everything and you will have your configuration and settings.

 ## Customization